Delivering a simplified subscription experience that improved customer control and boosted AOV by 5%.

 1. Increase Average Order Value (AOV)

-2. Improve subscriber retention and overall Lifetime Value (LTV)
+2. Improve Retention and Lifetime Value (LTV)

 ❌ problem #1

-Unexpected shipments and extra shipping fees.
+Unexpected shipments and surprise fees

 ❌ problem #2